DimKaisaris/Web-Scraping-with-Python/README.md

 ## PowerBI
 Finally, I imported the data in PowerBI and build a report, containing a map,
-table data and some slcers.
+table data and some slicers.
 Check the pbix **[file](https://github.com/DimKaisaris/Web-Scraping-with-Python/blob/main/images/PBImap.pbix)**

 ![shot36](images/Screenshot_36.png)